alexjmoore/ntt-live-containers/part1/README.md

 db/import.sh -d ntt-live_db_1
 ```

+Note we had to re-import our database as we were starting a new container.

 Of course, deploying and running containerised applications at scale requires more than a simple configuration, this is
 where Container Orchestrators like Kubernetes come to play...for that we have part 2.